Kiwanis Park Improvements

 The planned improvements to Kiwanis Park are the latest phase in the parks revitalization funded by the 2014 Parks Bond.
-The community center will be renovated to accommodate recreation staff and increased programs.
-The existing shelter, comfort station, playground, and signage will be replaced with new structures that meet current design, safety, and access standards.
-Input from the community will be gathered by the consultant team selected to lead the project through design and construction administration.
+The community center will be replaced to accommodate recreation staff and increased programs.
+The existing picnic shelter, comfort station, playground, basketball court, and signage will be replaced with new structures that meet current design, safety, and access standards.

 |June 2, 2016||Qualifications Due|

 |January 5, 2016||Public Meeting at Kiwanis Park Community Center|

 |February 9, 2016||Public Meeting at Kiwanis Park Community Center|

 Kiwanis Park, located at 2525 Noble Road, was deeded in 1955 and constructed shortly thereafter.
 The 2,400 square foot neighborhood center houses a meeting room, warming kitchen, restrooms, offices, and storage.
 Other park amenities include a small playground, two regulation basketball courts, a comfort station/shelter combination, baseball field, and two multi-purpose fields.
 The total park site is 29.5 acres and includes access to the Crabtree Greenway.
 A portion of the park lies in the floodplain of Crabtree Creek, and is bounded by Joyner Elementary School and a mix of residential housing types.